yehaha9876/gitlab/doc/user/project/clusters/eks_and_gitlab/index.md

 A few details from the EKS cluster will be required to connect it to GitLab.

-1. **Retrieve the certificate** - A valid Kubernetes certificate is needed to authenticate to the EKS cluster.
+1. **Retrieve the certificate**: A valid Kubernetes certificate is needed to authenticate to the EKS cluster.
 We will use the certificate created by default.
 Open a shell and use `kubectl` to retrieve it:
-   * List the secrets with `kubectl get secrets`, and one should named similar to `default-token-xxxxx`.
+   - List the secrets with `kubectl get secrets`, and one should named similar to `default-token-xxxxx`.
 Copy that token name for use below.
-   * Get the certificate with `kubectl get secret <secret name> -o jsonpath="{['data']['ca\.crt']}" | base64 -D`
+   - Get the certificate with `kubectl get secret <secret name> -o jsonpath="{['data']['ca\.crt']}" | base64 -D`

-1. **Create admin token** - A `cluster-admin` token is required to install and manage Helm Tiller.
+1. **Create admin token**: A `cluster-admin` token is required to install and manage Helm Tiller.
 GitLab establishes mutual SSL auth with Helm Tiller and creates limited service accounts for each application.
 To create the token we will create an admin service account as follows:

-   * Create a file called `eks-admin-service-account.yaml` with the text below:
+   - Create a file called `eks-admin-service-account.yaml` with the text below:

-      ```bash
+      ```yaml
       apiVersion: v1
       kind: ServiceAccount
       metadata: